apache/echarts-doc/en/option/component/parallel-axis.md

 {{use: partial-parallel-data-example}}

-`dim` defines which dimension（which『row』）of data would correspond to this coordinate axis.
+`dim` defines which dimension (which『row』) of data would correspond to this coordinate axis.

 Count from  `0`.
 For example, the `dim` of coordinate axis is `1`, indicating that the second row of data would correspond to this coordinate axis.